tmorin/plantuml-libs/distribution/fontawesome-6/Solid/DownLeftAndUpRightToCenter.md

 include('fontawesome-6/Solid/DownLeftAndUpRightToCenter')

-' renders the element DownLeftAndUpRightToCenter('DownLeftAndUpRightToCenter', 'Down Left And Up Right To Center', 'an optional tech label')
+' renders the element DownLeftAndUpRightToCenter('DownLeftAndUpRightToCenter', 'Down Left And Up Right To Center', 'an optional tech label', 'an optional description')
 @enduml
 ```